 If there's one word that can be used to describe the college football quarterback landscape, it's something that coaches and fans alike don't want to see from their signal-caller — turnover.
-For the third straight season, nearly two-thirds of the projected starting quarterbacks in the Power 5 conferences (ACC, Big 12, Big Ten, Pac-12, SEC) will be new compared to this time last year.
+For the third straight season, more than half of the projected starting quarterbacks in the Power 5 conferences (ACC, Big 12, Big Ten, Pac-12, SEC) will be new compared to this time last year.

 Players only have so many years of eligibility, which is why we have to wait until the NFL draft in late April to see where Heisman Trophy winner Joe Burrow and runner-up Jalen Hurts land, while fellow standouts Tua Tagovailoa, Jake Fromm, and Jacob Eason decided to leave school early.
 And then there's another wave of transfers that has resulted in D'Eriq King, Jamie Newman, Feleipe Franks, and Jake Bentley, among others, all find new schools since the season ended.

 It all adds up to a lot of turnover across the country at the most important position on the field.
 So where are Power 5 teams finding their quarterbacks for the upcoming season?